 Dr. James R. Kasser is a pediatric orthopedic surgeon, working at Boston Children’s Hospital for the past 33 years.
 He is the Ormandy Professor of Orthopaedic Surgery at Harvard Medical School.
 Dr. Kasser’s primary clinical focus has been on lower extremity congenital abnormalities and trauma.
 His academic work has focused on clinical research related to his orthopedic practice.

-He is presently the Surgeon-in-Chief at Boston Children’s Hospital where he has served in this capacity for the past 7 years.
+He is presently the Surgeon-in-Chief and has served in this capacity for seven years.
 He was the Chairman of the Department of Orthopaedic Surgery from 1994-2013.
-Nationally, he has served as the President of the Pediatric Orthopaedic Society of North America, and been on the boards of both the Pediatric Orthopaedic Society of North America and the American Academy of Orthopaedic Surgeons.
-He served as a Director of the American Board of Orthopaedic Surgery for 10 years, and was President of that accrediting organization in 2011.
-He is presently on the Board of the Journal of Bone and Joint Surgery and on the Board of Boston Children’s Hospital
+Nationally, he has served as the President of the Pediatric Orthopaedic Society of North America (POSNA) and been on the boards of both POSNA and the American Academy of Orthopaedic Surgeons (AAOS).
+He served as a director of the American Board of Orthopaedic Surgery for 10 years and was president of that accrediting organization in 2011.
+He is presently on the board of the Journal of Bone and Joint Surgery and on the board of Boston Children’s Hospital.